Section 5: Bracero Program

 Mexico was a little reluctant to agree to the program, knowing that workers of Mexican nationality and Mexican descent were not treated well in the United States.
 However, Mexico declared war against Germany and its allies in May 1942.
 The U.S. and Mexico were now allies in the fight against Nazi Germany.
 The following August, Mexico agreed to participate in the Bracero Program.

 There were five important provisions of the agreement.
 First, Braceros could not enlist in the U. S. military.
 Second, workers would not be allowed to suffer social or economic discrimination.
 Workers would be guaranteed costs of transportation, living expenses, and return to Mexico.
 Fourth, workers would not replace other workers or serve as a means of forcing wages down.
 Fifth, contracts would be written in Spanish.
 Braceros would earn the going rate of 30 cents per hour for their labor, or $3 per day living allowance if they were unemployed on rainy days or when harvest ended.
-Housing and sanitation facilities had to meet certain standards.
+Housing and sanitation facilities had to meet acceptable hygiene standards.

 In 1943, 36,000 Bracero men came north without their families to work.
 Of the 63,432 Bracero workers who entered the U.S. in 1944, only 1,727 (less than three per cent) came to North Dakota.
 Most worked in the sugar beet fields in the Red River Valley.
 When the summer work of thinning and hoeing beets was done, braceros went to other farms to help with haying and wheat harvest.
 When the beet harvest began in September, the workers returned to the Red River Valley.
 (See Image 9.)
 When the beet harvest was over, Braceros returned to Mexico.
 However, not all Braceros worked in the Red River Valley beet fields.
 In 1944, about 200 Braceros were employed in McKenzie County, presumably on ranches and grain farms.